BenjaminHaaseT/card-counting-blackjack-simulation/README.md

 Most of the garden variety counting strategies have already been implemented, and the executable associated with the crate allows the users to test all the garden variety strategies with parameters passed in via the command line.

 ## Goals
-In this project, I wanted to learn how to create interfaces in a library that would allow for customization by others, as well as how to use concurrency when running simulations.
+In this project, I wanted to learn how to create interfaces in a library that would allow for customization by others, as well as how to leverage concurrency when running simulations.
 Since a simulation for each strategy is independent of other strategy simulations, I wanted to learn how to harness concurrency to increase efficiency when running many different simulations.

 ## Usage